bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Sample_Applications/02_Python_inc.rst

 once, at the beginning of the execution, and to enable the application to access the data directly during the rest of the execution.

-The Virtual Machine available at our webpage (http://compss.bsc.es/) provides a development environment with all the applications listed in the following sections.
-The codes of all the applications can be found under the ``/home/compss/tutorial_apps/python/`` folder.

 .. nbgallery::
     :name: python_sample_apps